giovannibussotti/GIP/docs/source/giptools/convergentCNV.rst

 .. figure:: ../_static/convergentCNV.png
       :width: 100 %

 | Caveat.
-The time scale on the tree x axis should not be considered when the ``--branchLen`` parameter is equal to none (i.e. a cladogram).
+The time scale on the tree x axis should not be considered when the ``--branchLen`` parameter is equal to "none" (i.e. a cladogram).
+More in general, the branch length should be taken with caution since the phylogenetic tree is estimated just considering the SNV positions, but not the conserved positions.
+| The user can remove the x axis labeling by using the ``--hideXlabs``.

+| The **convergentCNV.xlsx** file reports the normalized gene coverage of predicted convergent gene CNVs.